APIOps/Open-API-Training-Turku/web-app/README.md

 Applications utilize APIs via API management (apinf.io).
 In the example API key is used, but requirement for it can be turned off from API management (by the API owners).

+Below you'll find simple code snippets which shows how each of the APIs work.
+Snippets are in public JSFiddles.
+The last example brings all together in one node.js web app to exemplify real world usage.

 ## Turku Issue reporting API examples via APInf.io

 API used via APInf.io platform, https://apinf.io/apis/turku-issue-reporting-api